-Hoberg et al. (2015) explain that digital transformation is a process of organizational change in which digital technology (such as cloud computing, 3D printing, Linternet of Tthings, and big data analysis) is used to change, how companies generate value in their products, how it they interacts with suppliers, partners, and its customers, and how it they competes in the global market.
+Hoberg et al. (2015) explain that digital transformation is a process of organizational change in which digital technology (such as cloud computing, 3D printing, Internet of Things, and big data analysis) is used to change how companies generate value in their products, how they interact with suppliers, partners, and customers, and how they compete in the global market.
 Thus, digital supply chain management (SCM) can be defined as a powerful innovative technology capable of changing the traditional way of carrying out various supply chain processes, such as supply chain planning, carrying out tasks, interacting with all supply chain participants, achieving integration among supply chain members, and enabling new business models.
 Digital transformation is changing and so any organizational change initiative must manage with great care (Wade & Marchant, 2014).
-Digital transformation
+Digital transformation cannot be achieved with the efforts of one person, but rather with a portfolio of initiatives that work together to achieve change.